mxhit/asrava/README.md

 * [dotenv](https://www.npmjs.com/package/dotenv)

 ## Setup
 After cloning this repository, open [this](https://discord.com/developers/applications/) link and click on the **Bot** option in the sidemenu.
 Copy the token underneath the bot's username.
-Create a `config.env` file and paste the token.
+Create a `client.env` file and paste the token.
 Your file should look like this.
 ```
 BOT_TOKEN=token-goes-here
 ```